NLnetLabs/routinator/source/installation-notes.rst

 Statically Linked Routinator
 ----------------------------

-While Rust binaries are mostly statically linked, they depend on :command:`libc` which, as least as :command:`glibc` that is standard on Linux systems, is somewhat difficult to link statically.
-This is why Routinator binaries are actually dynamically linked on :command:`glibc` systems and can only be transferred between systems with the same :command:`glibc` versions.
+While Rust binaries are mostly statically linked, they depend on :program:`libc` which, as least as :program:`glibc` that is standard on Linux systems, is somewhat difficult to link statically.
+This is why Routinator binaries are actually dynamically linked on :program:`glibc` systems and can only be transferred between systems with the same :program:`glibc` versions.

-However, Rust can build binaries based on the alternative implementation named :command:`musl` that can easily be statically linked.
-Building such binaries is easy with :command:`rustup`.
-You need to install :command:`musl` and the correct :command:`musl` target such as ``x86_64-unknown-linux-musl`` for x86\_64 Linux systems.
+However, Rust can build binaries based on the alternative implementation named :program:`musl` that can easily be statically linked.
+Building such binaries is easy with :program:`rustup`.
+You need to install :program:`musl` and the correct :program:`musl` target such as ``x86_64-unknown-linux-musl`` for x86\_64 Linux systems.
 Then you can just build Routinator for that target.

 On a Debian (and presumably Ubuntu) system, enter the following: